la2050/archive/_projects/2014/schkapf-performing-arts-incubator.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Create” metrics?:
+    - Employment in creative industries
+    - Arts establishments per capita
+    - Minority- and women-owned firms
+    - >-
+      Measures of cultural and global economic influence (“soft power”) (Dream Metric)
+    - >-
+      Recruiting and retention rates at local higher education institutions (Dream Metric)
+    - >-
+      Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating (Dream Metric)
   impact_metrics: >-
     Through the creation of an incubation hub for entrepreneurial artists, Schkapf will create opportunities for both new employment and the creation